ajtomato/Go.Documentation/README.md

 Channels aren't like files; you don't usually need to close them.
 Closing is only necessary when the receiver **must** be told there are no more values coming.

+#### Select

+The *select* statement lets a goroutine wait on multiple communication operations.

+A *select* blocks until one of its cases can run, then it executes that case.
+It chooses one at random if multiple are ready.

+The *default* case in a *select* is run if no other case is ready.

+Use a *default* case to try a send or receive without blocking:

+    c, quit chan int

+    select {
+    case c <- x:
+        x, y = y, x+y
+    case <-quit:
+        fmt.Println("quit")
+        return
+    default:
+        // receiving from c would block
+    }

 ### How to write Go codes

 #### Introduction